MikeWazovksy/Mutagen/README.md

 - _Thanks for the help, **NoMachine1**!_ 🔧 [![Donate](https://img.shields.io/badge/donate-Bitcoin-ff9900)](https://blockchair.com/bitcoin/address/bc1qdwnxr7s08xwelpjy3cc52rrxg63xsmagv50fa8)

 ✨ **Happy solving!**
 If you find this useful, please ⭐️ the repo!
+And if you'd like to support the project, you can donate 💰